-- Pretty much the opposite of the Essential in every way, the Casper Wave Hybrid is a plush, luxury mattress that uses a combination of foam and coil layers.
+- Pretty much the opposite of the Element in every way, the Casper Wave Hybrid is a plush, luxury mattress that uses a combination of foam and coil layers.

 - This combination of gentle materials makes it well-suited for those after deep pressure relief, making it one of the best mattresses for side sleepers.

-- I’d also say that the Wave Hybrid is Casper’s best option for heavy sleepers.
+- I’d also say that the Wave Hybrid is Casper’s best option for heavy people.

-- Get the full scoop at my complete Casper Wave Hybrid review.
+- Get the full scoop in my complete Casper Wave Hybrid mattress review.

 Tuft & Needle Mint

-- The mint is essentially a souped-up version of the original T&N, complete with an added transition layer for a bit more plushness.
+- The Mint is essentially a souped-up version of the original Tuft & Needle, complete with an added transition layer for a bit more plushness.

-- That being said, the bed is much softer than the original T&N, landing at about a 6/10 on the firmness scale.
+- That being said, the bed is much softer than the original, landing at about a 6 out of 10 on the firmness scale.

-- For this reason, I’d recommend it for any sleepers who doze on their side at night.
+- For this reason, I’d recommend it for side sleepers.